Sharath-Devadiga/Sharath-Devadiga/README.md

 ### 💼 Projects
 - **[CacheUpp](https://cacheupp.com)**
   A modern social media platform for college communities.
-  Built and deployed using the MERN stack, WebSockets, and cloud services.
+  Built and deployed as a collaborative group project using the MERN stack, WebSockets, and cloud services
 ---

 ### 📊 GitHub Stats